sandwichdoge/catchOS/doc/Kernel.md

 #### 4.4.5 Local APIC initialization
 After bootstrapping the kernel.
 We send SMP to wake up other processors, their EIP will point to schedule() function.
+First struct_task is always kmaint on all processors. kmaint is a placeholder task that's not in the tasklist, we may freely write garbage in it.

 ### 4.5 Multitasking
 We use Preemptive Multitasking model with priority based round-robin scheduling algorithm.